FredGandt/RFCRestyle/README.md

   * As I understand it (I haven't really studied the subject in great detail); Chrome extensions [may be added to some other browsers](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension) with little to no alteration.

 ## Change-Log (latest first):
+* April 4, 2021 - Version 3.0.3
+  * Fixes for failure of index.js to linkify RFC and BCP indexes onscroll

 * March 15, 2021 - Version 3.0.2
   * Minor update to init.css to apply contained overscroll-behavior to the Table of Contents (ToC)